mohamed-ezz/saratan/README.md

 url="http://dx.doi.org/10.1007/978-3-319-46723-8_48"
 }
 ```
+The offical repo referred to in the paper is found in this repo : https://github.com/IBBM/Cascaded-FCN/

 ### Training the network on your own data using UNet pretrained models ###
 To retrain the network on your data, find the training notebook and the training prototxt in `notebooks/realtime_train.ipynb`.
 The notebook trains the network using the pretrained UNet model as initialization.
 To download the pretrained UNet model: